-“And you all self-identify as artists here, rather than being the educational coordinator or the community outreach specialist or some other title?”
-I was shocked at his revelation that the visible presence of local artists was seen as an asset, rather than a liability, by this particular institution.
+“And you all self-identify as artists here, rather than being the ‘educational coordinator’ or the ‘community outreach specialist’ or some other title?”
+I was shocked at his revelation that the visible presence of local working artists was seen as an asset, rather than a liability, by this particular institution.

 “Yes,” he said calmly.
-“Our experience as creative makers, as artists, is part of the museum culture here, and it’s part of the way we create connections between the audience and the art.
+“Our experience as creative makers, as artists, is part of the museum culture here, and it’s a way to create connections between the audience and the art.
 For example,” he added, gesturing to the work on the desktop, “what I am working on now relates to the piece I’m sitting next to but on a much smaller scale.”

 Teaching Artist Alexander Zastera, works by Hew Locke